softwareantics/LiteNetwork.Extensions/README.md

-# Project Name
+# LiteNetwork.Extensions

-This is a *WIP* cross-platform project developed in C#.
+[LiteNetwork](https://github.com/Eastrall/LiteNetwork) is great, this repository aims to make it a little more awesome with some additional features.

 ## Build Instructions